Mahar: Buddhism

-When B. R. Ambedkar. he converted to Buddhism at Nagpur in 1956, many Mahars among his followers chose to do the same.
+When B. R. Ambedkar converted to Buddhism at Nagpur in 1956, many Mahars among his followers chose to do the same.
 As Buddhists, they gave up their traditional Hindu occupations and sought to redefine their social status.
 Ambedkar died about two months after this mass conversion, and after his cremation more Mahars converted to Buddhism.
 Now, the Buddhist (Mahar) community is the third most populous in Mumbai.

 Buddhism appealed to the sense of equality for the Mahars to the extent that some Buddhist Mahar leaders maintain that the term Mahar should no longer be applied to converts to Buddhism.
 As one intellectual of Mahar origin said, "I have accepted Buddhist doctrine.
 I am Buddhist now.
 I am not Mahar now, not untouchable nor even Hindu.
 I have become a human being".

 In a 1996 book, authors De and Shastree claimed that it has been difficult for the Neo-buddhists to totally abandon the rituals, practices, and festivals of their old Hindu religion.
 In 1962, V R Ranpise, an early buddhist convert, wrote a book in Marathi called Boudha Samskar Path as a guide to his fellow converts.
 It appears, however, that very few have read the book.